Should You Meet With An Advisor?

 We encourage students to visit with a faculty advisor at least once a year; it is a good way to build relationships for the future.
 Advisors often recommend classes, job opportunities, and write recommendation letters.
 Meeting with your advisor is also indispensable for solving problems specific to your program and career - making sure that course you took at another institutions transfers, finding out about graduate schools, and talking over your career goals.
 Come see us!

 What Do Your Advisors Do?

-- a faculty advisor from the History department will work with you on academic major requirements
+- A faculty advisor from the History department will work with you on academic major requirements

 Your degree progress and graduation plans are monitored and approved by both advisors.

-Upon admission students must contact the Graduate Advisor, Ryan Crewe, who will help them select faculty advisors and give them general information about the program.
+Upon admission graduate students must contact the Graduate Advisor, Ryan Crewe, who will help them select faculty advisors and give them general information about the program.
 Graduate students are responsible for selecting 2 faculty advisors: one in their major field of study and one in their minor field.